qbap/a7-ios7-downgrader/README.md

 use at your own risk

+# jailbreak status

+2024-09-01

+jb bootstrap tar extracts successfully onto idevice and does not kernel panic upon boot

+cydia is successfully installed and device functions normally

+cydia closes upon launch but interestingly enough the actual layout of the Cydia app does load for a split second before it closes, and if you type cydia:// into safari it opens the Cydia app also

+cydia launch daemon runs but only if I modify the launch daemon plist to make it run as root and then chown the file to make it owned by root instead of mobile

+launch daemon script is able to modify the entirety of /var but rootfs is still write protected as of the time of writing

+i now know that we have to patch a check in the kernel for mount_common to be able remount / as rw

+the existing open source patches on the internet for this are for armv7 only and not for arm64

+i have aquired armv7 patches for both tfp0 and rootfs rw, but they need to be ported over to arm64

+once someone updates the kernel patcher to work on arm64 kernelcache, we should have tfp0 and rootfs rw

+see [kernel_patcher/notes.txt](https://github.com/y08wilm/a7-ios7-downgrader/blob/main/kernel_patcher/notes.txt) for more info

+if someone can get this done, we should be able to get jailbreak and cydia working

 # requirements

 mac os high sierra 10.13** newer versions might work but are not tested